 In Greek, as in Hebrew, the meaning of ‘for ever’ is less absolute than in English.
-The law of Moses provided for a slave in certain circumstances to be bound to his master ‘forever’, not meaning to all eternity but until one of them died (Ex 21:6).
+The law of Moses provided for a slave in certain circumstances to be bound to his master ‘for ever’, not meaning to all eternity but until one of them died (Ex 21:6).
 In Jeremiah Yahweh says that ‘a fire is kindled that shall burn forever’, referring to the day when the Babylonians would destroy Jerusalem’s palaces and Temple (15:14, 17:27, 52:13).
 Habakkuk speaks of the ‘everlasting mountains’ at the same time as prophesying that they will be scattered and levelled, foreseeing a time when Yahweh will shake the nations and every mountain be made low (Isa 40:4, Hab 3:6, Zech 14:10, Heb 12:26, Rev 16:18).
 Jude speaks of the angels being kept in ‘eternal’ chains, apparently ‘for ever’ (v 13).
 But it is forever ‘until [eis] the judgement of the great day’.
-Nor was the fire that destroyed Sodom and Gomorrah ‘eternal’, as aionios is usually translated (v 7) – go to the land of Jordan and you won’t see any fire where the cities were (the south-eastern Dead Sea).
-As an example of what awaits the ungodly, they were turned to ashes (II Pet 2:6).
-It was the effects of the fire that were perpetual: the cities were never rebuilt.
-Thus, when the smoke from the burning of Babylon the Great goes up forever and ever (Rev 19:3), the sense is that it too will not be rebuilt.
-The penalty will be everlasting.
+Nor was the fire that destroyed Sodom and Gomorrah ‘eternal’, as aionios is usually translated (v 7).
+It was the effects of the fire that were perpetual: the cities were turned to ashes (II Pet 2:6) and never rebuilt.
+When the smoke from the burning of Babylon the Great goes up forever and ever (Rev 19:3), the sense is that it too will not be rebuilt.

 Everything depends on context.
 When the context is the everlasting life that comes from God, the meaning is ‘for all eternity’, and we know this because of the assurance that whoever accepts his salvation will never die.
 Where the context is torment in the lake of fire, the meaning is not necessarily ‘for all eternity’.
 The wicked servant is given over to the torturers ‘until he should pay all his debt’ (Matt 18:34).
 Other scriptures categorically state that the penalty of sin is death – ultimately complete destruction.